asmodeus812/elearning/java-se-study/java-ocp/10-java-nio1-fundamentals.md

 big.dat`.
 This demonstrates that we can directly write to the file without having a file channel and we also skip on the expensive system calls that each write would had we used the .write method of the File channel instance instead.

-This is not always the most fastest way, but it is quite useful if the file we are accessing has been already touched and memory pages and is pre-fetched and cached by the file system and the kernel.
+This is not always the fastest way, but it is quite useful if the file we are accessing has been already touched and memory pages for it are pre-fetched and cached by the file system and the kernel, subsequent access is going to be extremely fast, writes and reads included.
+No amount of channel read/write calls will beat memory mapped file for which the pages are already pulled in main memory (RAM), keep in mind that there is certainly a danger of these pages being evicted by the kernel, away from Main memory, but that we have no direct control over (see load method for more details).

 `Memory mapping is restricted to the size of integer max_value in java, that is important because that value is about 2 billion, 2^31, meaning we can only map at most about 2 gigs of data at once.
 Create multiple mapped buffers if you want